paul-hammant/mockpico/readme.md

 What is Mockpico?
 =================

 Mockpico helps test components with many injectable dependencies.
-If some or most of those dependencies are unimportant to the actual behavior you are trying to assert, then Mockpico can make the setup easier.
+If some or most of those dependencies are unimportant to the actual behavior you are trying to test, then Mockpico makes the setup easier.

 A Simple Example
 ----------------